 Visma’s unique diversity, due to mergers and acquisitions and our federation of around 145 individual companies, has led researchers to take interest in Visma for their studies.
 This is the case of Daniela Cruzes, a senior research scientist at SINTEF, who during the last five years used Visma as field study in her publications regarding software engineering and security.
 Please find the whole report written by Monica Iovan together with Daniela Cruzes and Espen Agnalt Johansen here.

 Want to learn more about this security program?
 You can find Monica at the international online conference XP2020 (the premier Agile software development conference combining research and practice) on June 10th, where she will be speaking about empowerment and security.
-For more details check out the program here.

 Would your company like to hear more about this?
 Or would you like one of our experts to come and speak about our successful security program?
 Don’t hesitate to contact me at firstname.lastname@example.org and I will organise this.